henomis/lingoose/README.md

 # Usage

+Please refer to the documentation at [lingoose.io](https://lingoose.io) to understand how to use LinGoose.
+If you prefer the [examples directory](examples/) contains a lot of examples.
-Please refer to the [examples directory](examples/) to see other examples.
-However, here is an example of what **LinGoose** is capable of:
+However, here is a _simple_ example of what **LinGoose** is capable of:

 _Talk is cheap.
 Show me the [code](examples/)._ - Linus Torvalds